Last Updated on May 27, 2022 by Jeremy

 Kennywood is located in West Mifflin, PA, approximately 30 minutes away from downtown Pittsburgh.

-For more Kennywood attractions, why not visit during Halloween for the Kennywood Phantom Fright Nights or in Christmas for the Kennywood Holiday Lights?
+For more Kennywood attractions, why not visit during Halloween for the Bites and Pints event in June, Kennywood Phantom Fright Nights around Halloween, or in Christmas for the Kennywood Holiday Lights?
 After, head over to Brew Gentlemen in Braddock for a delicious beer!

 For frequently asked questions about Kennywood, check out the following!

 Kennywood is the most popular of the amusement parks in Pittsburgh as it has a number of rides for guests of all ages.

 Is Kennywood popular for thrill-seekers?